federibet/rag-llm/README.md

 # Cohere QA Flask Application

 This project is a Flask web application that processes a document, stores its chunks in ChromaDB, and uses Cohere's language model to answer user questions.
-The answers are generated in Spanish and enhanced with relevant emojis.
+The answers are generated in the question's language and enhanced with relevant emojis.

 ## Features

 - Read and process a DOCX document.
 - Store document chunks in ChromaDB with embeddings.
-- Answer user questions in Spanish, using the most relevant document chunk.
+- Answer user questions using the most relevant document chunk.
 - Append relevant emojis to the answers.

 ## Setup